NunooFerreira/DBD-Build-Creator/README.md

 - **Image Generation:** Combine selected perks, items, add-ons, and offerings into a cohesive build image.
 - **Command-line Tool:** Create builds directly from the terminal.
 - **Graphical Interface:** Use an intuitive GUI for easier build creation.
-- **Typo Correction:** The GUI auto-corrects minor typos in input names.
+- **Typo Correction:** The program auto-corrects minor typos in input names.
-- **Flexible Input:** Both the console and GUI versions can handle minor misspellings of perks, add-ons, items, and offerings, automatically adjusting them to the closest matching names.
+- **Flexible Input:** Handles minor misspellings of perks, add-ons, items, and offerings, automatically adjusting them to the closest matching names.

 ---

 ## Setup

-### Prerequisites
+### Prerequisites (For Python Script)
 Ensure you have the following Python packages installed:

 ```bash